otoolep/questdb.io/docs/usingWebConsole.md

 ### Loading Data faster with SQL
 If the file you wish to import is on the same machine as the QuestDB server, you can use the `COPY` command directly in the web console to import from a file.
+This method is significantly faster as it bypasses the HTTP layer and lets QuestDB access the file directly on the local machine.

+> This method is only available if the following two conditions are met:
+>- The file resides on the same machine as the database server
+>- The file is located within the database root folder

 Syntax is `COPY tablename FROM file_path`.